Aethar01/hitsuki/README.md

-# hitsuki
+# hitsuki 日月
 Hitsuki is a commandline tool for dynamic time based wallpapers in x11 based window managers.
-It is written in rust and uses the feh to interact with the x11 server and set the background.
+It is written in rust and uses the feh to set the background.